Mingyuan03/tp/docs/UserGuide.md

 `JOB_TITLE`    | Name of the job opening                                              | Only alphanumeric characters and spaces allowed, and should not be blank.
 `JOB_ROUNDS`   | Number of rounds that an applicant has to complete before receiving an offer | Must be a positive integer between 1 and 10 (inclusive).
 `SKILL`       | Skills that are required by the job                                  | Only alphanummeric charcters are allowed, with the exception of `.` and `/`.
 Skills should only be one word with no spaces.
-`INDEX`       | Index of the job in the displayed job list in Job View               | Must be a positive integer and should be an index displayed in Job View.
+`INDEX`       | Index of the job in the displayed job list in Job View               | Must be a natural number and should be an index displayed in Job View.

 ### Adding a job: `addjob`
 Adds a job to TalentMatch